brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 It was a [close call](/blog/why-we-need-named-params-in-php), but named arguments — also called named parameters — are supported in [PHP 8](/blog/new-in-php-8)!
-In this post I'll discuss their ins and outs, but let me show you first what they look like, a few examples in the wild:
+In this post I'll discuss their ins and outs, but let me show you first what they look like with a few examples in the wild:

 ```php
 <hljs prop>setcookie</hljs>(